noop-inc/documentation/src/content/docs/traffic-and-routes.md

 # Application Routes

-Application routes, unlike Endpoint Routes are defined in the Application Manifest (app.yml).
+Application routes, unlike Endpoint Routes are defined in the Application Blueprint (blueprint.yaml).

 A simple Application might only have one component.
-Here is an example app.yml with a single Component and Route:
+Here is an example blueprint.yaml with a single Component and Route:

 ```
 ---